📸 Image coming soon for Mushroom Sauce

 Storage & Serving

-Store leftover chicken chops and mushroom sauce separately in airtight containers in the refrigerator for up to 2 days.
-Reheat on a tawa or microwave before serving.
-Avoid freezing to maintain texture.
+Store leftover mushroom sauce in an airtight container in the refrigerator for up to 2 days.
+Reheat gently on the stove with a splash of milk or water to restore creaminess.

 Nutrition Facts